Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Day Trips From Las Vegas

-If you get a chance to stay 4 days in Las Vegas, why not include some day trips too.
+If you can stay 4 days in Las Vegas, why not include some day trips too?

 Hoover Dam